SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 </table>

 {{< c8y-admon-info >}}
 Firmware updates are also supported for the registration of unsecured devices as well as PSK-secured devices.
-For more information, see [Managing device data > Managing firmware](/device-management-application/managing-device-data/#managing-firmware) in the *Device management application*.
+For more information, see [Managing firmware](/device-management-application/managing-device-data/#managing-firmware) in the *Device management application*.
 {{< /c8y-admon-info >}}

 ### Duplicate LWM2M devices